MaterializeInc/materialize/doc/user/content/sql/tail.md

 ### AS OF

-You can choose a point in time to begin reporting events using `AS OF`.
+`AS OF` is the specific point in time to start reporting all events for a given `TAIL`.
 If you don't use `AS OF`, Materialize will pick a timestamp itself.

-### WITH SNAPSHOT
+### WITHOUT SNAPSHOT

-If you specify `WITH SNAPSHOT`, a snapshot of the state of the system at the chosen timestamp will be reported in addition to any subsequent events.
-This means that you will see any updates that occur up to and including the chosen timestamp.
+By default, each `TAIL` is created with a `SNAPSHOT`: a compacted version of updates up until the moment of the `TAIL`'s creation.
+To only see events after the `TAIL` was created, specify `WITHOUT SNAPSHOT` instead.

 ## Example